Compatible and Recommended Lenses

 Mamiya Sekor 105mm f/3.5 (TLR) Mamiya Mamiya TLR 46

-Here's a spreadsheet with all of the lenses that have been tested and are fully compatible with the Mercury Stereo 12.
-It includes all relevant information about these lenses and their compatibility with various aspects of the Mercury Stereo system (filter size, compatibility with the Stereo Pano Camera, etc.).
+Here's a spreadsheet with all of the lenses that have been tested and are fully compatible with the Mercury Stereo 12 and Stereo M. It includes all relevant information about these lenses and their compatibility with various aspects of the Mercury Stereo system (filter size, compatibility with the Stereo Pano Camera, etc.).
 The Stereo Pano Camera is a special add-on to the Mercury Stereo system that takes the same lensboards, spacers, side handle, ground glass, and film backs as the Stereo 12, but shoots large large format panoramas and other images rather than medium format stereo.
-It allows you to make use of your complete Stereo 12 setup for large format use without reconfiguring anything.
+It allows you to make use of your complete Stereo 12 or Stereo M setup for large format use without reconfiguring anything.
 We mention it here because it is relevant to lens selection: if you would like to make use of your equipment for this purpose, you will want to source lenses that have the necessary coverage for this application.

 building